 If makeup is a part of your daily routine, it’s vital to think about what you’re putting on your skin.
 Your pores absorb what you put on them—they don’t know any better!
 That lipstick on your teeth?
 You ate that.

-So let’s talk about some toxic chemicals in the makeup and how to get healthy with our beauty routines!
+So let’s talk about some toxic chemicals in the makeup and how to get healthy with our beauty care!

 Phthalates are a group of chemicals that may be disruptive to the endocrine system, which is responsible for hormone production.
 Such interference can lead to developmental, reproductive, and neurological damage.